Datavault-UK/automate-dv-docs/docs/walkthrough/wt_staging.md

 There are a few conditions that need to be met for the dbtvault package to work:

-- All records are for the same ```load_datetime```
+- All records are for the same `load_datetime`
 - The table is truncated & loaded with data for each load cycle

 Instead of truncating and loading, you may also build a view over the table to filter out the right records and load from the view.

+**We will shortly be removing this restriction**

 ### Let's Begin

-The raw staging table needs to be pre-processed to add extra columns of data to make it ready to load to the raw vault.
+The raw staging table needs to be prepared with additional columns so that we may load our raw vault.
 Specifically, we need to add primary key hashes, hashdiffs, and any implied fixed-value columns (see the diagram).

-We also need to ensure column names align with target hub or link tables.
+We also need to ensure column names align with target hub or link table column names.

 !!! info
     Hashing of primary keys is optional in Snowflake and natural keys alone can be used in place of hashing.